 What about fraud?

-As with any gift card program consideration needs to be made for fraud.
-There are two main types of possible fraudulent behaviour:
+As with any gift card program, consideration needs to be made for fraud.
+There are three main types of possible fraudulent behaviour:

 - Gift card codes being guessed successfully, and then used